-To create a hahb -add heartbeat heartbeat For example, type the following command to add a new IcmpS heartbeat.
+To create a heartbeat hahb -add heartbeat For example, type the following command to add a new IcmpS heartbeat.
 This represents a heartbeat sent from the local cluster and immediately forks off the specified agent process on the local cluster.